BobanL/dibbs-FHIR-Converter/README.md

 # Skylight fork of microsoft/FHIR Converter
-Lorem ipsum dolor sit amet.
+Lorem ipsum dolor sit amet..

 FHIR converter is an open source project that enables conversion of health data from legacy formats to and from FHIR.
 The FHIR converter uses the [Liquid template language](https://shopify.github.io/liquid/) and the .NET runtime.